Overview To begin a research project you need to consider:

 - Using Interlibrary Loan (ILL) – if you find something through WorldCat, you can get the material sent here via what’s known as ILL which has its own system for processing requests called ILLIAD.
 It’s easy and puts nearly any source in your book bag or on your machine in a week or less.

 - WestSearch.
 Sometimes first-hand or contemporary accounts are contained in books and journals

 - Archives and special collections.
 Most universities, colleges, towns, cities, historical societies and museums have some sort of archive.
 These archives many times contain and will allow you to view unpublished letters, photos, media, corporate records, municipal records.
 Many of these archives, like the one at WCSU, have their holdings listed on the Web.

-- Take notes on what you find.
-Print out catalog records and write what you find in that source on the back or staple notes together with catalog record printouts.
-This will help when making footnotes and assembling your bibliography.
+- Take notes on what you find in a Google doc (so you can access it from anywhere).
+Paste links to WestSearch results and write what you find in that source in that Google doc.
+Databases will even give you formatted citations.
+You can paste those into you Google doc, too.
 Estimate the amount of time you will need to spend based on how long it takes you to find and annotate one secondary source and one primary source.
 Then you should budget your time accordingly.